uthiralakshmi/Barcode-Detector/README.md

-# Barcode-Reader-using-webcam
+# Barcode-Reader
-# A simple project to read barcode using webcam
+# A simple project to read barcode in images and video